 - Mail not delivered.

-- The mailbox of the user exceeds the quota.
+- The user’s mailbox exceeds the quota.

-- Your daily sending limit has been reached
+- Your daily sending limit has been reached.

-The limits differ depending on several factors such as your Internet Protocol (IP) address, abuse complaints, bounce rates, subscriber engagement, and spam hit rates.
-Until an IP’s reputation is established, an ISP may limit the amount of traffic it sends each day to a lower threshold.
+The limits differ depending on several factors, such as your Internet Protocol (IP) address, abuse complaints, bounce rates, subscriber engagement, and spam hit rates.

 ISPs might reject a delivery attempt for a variety of reasons, including: